moslehi/deep-learning-music-style-transfer/README.md

 In an attempt to relax the potential problem with translational varience mentioned in the last section, we also attempted to use a 'shallow' generator design that makes use of many (1024) tall  convolutions (127x1) with only a few layers (2), rather than many small square convolutions in a deep network.
 The intuition behind this is that when viewing a regular image, you ‘see’ patterns in all RGB channels at once in a given (x,y) window, whereas in audio, you ‘hear’ all of the patterns in all frequency bins at once in a given time window; this makes spectrograms more like 1xT images with F channels rather than FxT single channel images.

-The results from this method sounded worse (on average) than with the preivous CycleGAN methods, indicating that convolutional design is not quite as imporant as we had originally thought it might be. (*We only had time to try this on one dataset with one set of parameters, it may still have promise*)
+The results from this method sounded worse (on average) than with the preivous CycleGAN methods, potentially indicating that kernel design is not quite as imporant as we had originally thought it might be. (*We only had time to try this on one dataset with one set of parameters, it may still have promise*)

 ## Approach II - Neural Style on Spectrograms

-Another technique we attempted is to try a spectrogram extension of the “Neural Algorithm for Artistic Style” presented in this paper https://arxiv.org/pdf/1508.06576.pdf.
+Another technique we attempted was to try a spectrogram extension of the “Neural Algorithm for Artistic Style” presented in this paper https://arxiv.org/pdf/1508.06576.pdf.
 We utilized a network similar to the one presented by “Dmitry Ulyanov” who has also extended this work for use on audio https://dmitryulyanov.github.io/audio-texture-synthesis-and-style-transfer/

 Rather than represent the spectrogram as an FxT single channel image, (number of frequency bins by number of time samples), it is represented as a 1xT image with F channels.
 The intuition behind doing this is exactly the same as the intuition behind the 'Shallow CycleGAN' method mentioned previously -- the translational invarience of the shapes in the spectrogram only exists on the temporal axis.